lammps/lammps/doc/src/run.rst

      "print 'Press = $d'"

-If the *pre* and *post* options are set to "no" when used with the *every* keyword, then the 1st run will do the full setup and the last run will print the full timing summary, but these operations will be skipped for intermediate runs.
+If the *pre* and *post* options are set to "no" when used with the *every* keyword, then the first run will do the full setup and the last run will print the full timing summary, but these operations will be skipped for intermediate runs.